VTT-OM/rpi-setup/rpi-setup.md

 ## Generate SSH key for login

+To SSH to RPi wihtout needing to enter the password.
+It is also recommended to change the password from the default.

+### Ubuntu
-Create a new key if you don't already have one
+Create a new key pair if you don't already have one

     ssh-keygen -t rsa -b 2048